Average-case Speedup for Product Formulas: Preliminary: Concentration for multivariate polynomials

 \subsubsection{Beyond multi-linear function}

-The story was clean and straightforward for multi-linear functions, but we eventually need to go beyond that.
-Our following general results will be for bounded matrices (Corollary~\ref{cor:bounded_matrix_general}) and matrices with Gaussian coefficients (Theorem~\ref{thm:Gaussian_matrix}).
-The bound may appear complicated, but something roughly alike seems present even in the best-known scalar result~\cite[Theorem~1.4]{schudy2012polyconcentration}. \begin{cor}[Polynomial of bounded matrices] Let $\vF(\vX_m,\cdots, \vX_1)= \sum_{i_r,\cdots, i_i}T_{i_r,\cdots, i_1}\vX_{i_r}\cdots \vX_{i_1} $ a multivariate polynomial (potentially $i_a=i_{a'}$).
-Suppose each $\vX_i$ is zero mean and bounded $\BE \vX_i=0, \lV \vX_i\rV \le b_i$, and independent.
-Then
+The story was clean and straightforward for multi-linear functions, but the function arising from Trotter error can well be non-multi-linear.
+With careful accounting, we will derive more general results for bounded matrices (Corollary~\ref{cor:bounded_matrix_general}) and matrices with Gaussian coefficients (Theorem~\ref{thm:Gaussian_matrix}).
+The bound is qualitatively the same as the multi-linear case but will require heavier notation to account for repeated terms (i.e., terms that show up more than twice).
+The bounds are analogous to the best-known scalar results~\cite[Theorem~1.4]{schudy2012polyconcentration}. \begin{cor}[Polynomial of bounded matrices] Consider a multivariate polynomial (with potentially repeated indices $i_a=i_{a'}$) with zero mean, bounded, independent matrix arguments